PerezYuan/express-file-autorouter/README.md

-# An express auto-router through reading files #
+# An express auto-router through reading name of file #

 # Installation #